 Here’s how to convert a recipe to KitchenAid, especially recipes that call for the bread machine’s dough cycle.

 The bread machine dough cycle basically mixes, kneads, and gives the dough the first rise.

-Keep a close eye on the KA, put your hand on the part with the motor to make sure it doesn’t overheat because that will trash it.
-I have a 6 qt KitchenAid and haven’t had a problem with this, but I have heard the 5qt. artisan series are notorious for this.
-If the motor feels really hot, turn it off for a minute or two to cool down.
+Keep a close eye on the KA, put your hand on the part with the motor to make sure it doesn’t overheat because that will break your mixer.
+I have a 6 qt KitchenAid and haven’t had a problem with this, but I have heard the 5qt.
+Artisan series are notorious for this.
+If the motor feels really hot, turn it off for a minute or two and let it cool down.

 Turn the dough out into a greased bowl and cover with a wet kitchen towel or greased parchment paper.
 Set in a warm place to rise.

 Let rise until doubled, then proceed with recipe.
 If the recipe doesn’t have instructions beyond “turn the machine on bread setting”, when dough has doubled you’ll want to punch it down and form it into a loaf.
 Put in a greased loaf pan and let it rise again, covering and setting in a warm place.

 If your bread machine recipe doesn’t tell you the oven temp, set your oven for 350° and make sure it’s preheated before you bake.